juev/awesome-stars/README.md

 - [prettyping](https://github.com/denilsonsa/prettyping) - `prettyping` is a wrapper around the standard `ping` tool, making the output prettier, more colorful, more compact, and easier to read.
 - [trust](https://github.com/japaric/trust) - Travis CI and AppVeyor template to test your Rust crate on 5 architectures and publish binary releases of it for Linux, macOS and Windows
 - [rust-cli-template](https://github.com/Keats/rust-cli-template) - A template to get started with writing cross-platforms CLI applications
-- [docker-mailserver](https://github.com/tomav/docker-mailserver) - A fullstack but simple mailserver (smtp, imap, antispam, antivirus, ssl...) using Docker.
+- [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) - A fullstack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) using Docker.
 - [asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
 - [laptop](https://github.com/thoughtbot/laptop) - A shell script to set up a macOS laptop for web and mobile development.
 - [nixos-infect](https://github.com/elitak/nixos-infect) - [GPLv3+] install nixos over the existing OS in a DigitalOcean droplet (and others with minor modifications)